 ECON9311 – Macroeconomic Topics

-This is a topics course in modern macroeconomics, with an emphasis on heterogeneity and inequality.
+This is a topics course in modern macroeconomics, with an emphasis on monetary economics.
 The course studies three central topics,

 This course is offered to PhD candidates at the Department of Economics.
 Other candidates admitted to a PhD program may apply to take the course, but must be registered at the University of Oslo.

 - 5 credits overlap with ECON5310 – Topics in macroeconomics (discontinued)

 Spring 2018: lectures.